rstudio/redx/README.md

     ]
 }'

-# will delete only one of the servers in the upstream
+# will delete only one of the servers in the backend
 curl -X DELETE localhost:8081/batch -d '{
     "backends": [
         {